Xtraball/siberian-module-skeleton/README.md

 This module is given as-is, and is intended to be used a start - all-in-one base for creating rich modules.

-##  However this feature is incorporated in all Siberian Editions.
+##  However this feature is incorporated in all Siberian Editions (From 4.6.2).

 ![job-01](docs/job-01.png)